Kjata1013/Simon-Says/README.md

 -------------------

 * **/Firmware** - Modified firmware as of 6/28/2013 V1.0 - To add the MAGIC! function to the stock firmware.
+* **/Firmware** - Modified firmware as of 7/11/2013 V1.1 - Added button sound feedback.

 Product Versions